SeaQL/seaql.github.io/SeaORM-X/docs/01-introduction/01-orm.md

 In the future, we'd also like to include Seaography in the bundle, allowing developers to easily create admin dashboards.

 SeaORM X is now in closed-beta, and will be based on SeaORM `1.0`, so the API surface will be stable and supported long term.
 We offer an Evaluation License and a Production License with two support tiers.
-If you are interested, please email us for pricing information.
+If you are interested, please [contact us](https://forms.office.com/r/1MuRPJmYBR) for pricing information.